Randomized Gram-Schmidt process with application to GMRES: Introduction

-In this article we propose a probabilistic way to reduce the computational cost of GS process by using the random sketching technique~\cite{sarlos2006improved,halko2011finding,woodruff2014sketching}.
-This approach recently became a popular tool for solving high-dimensional problems arising in such fields as theoretical computer science, signal processing, data analysis, model order reduction, and machine learning~\cite{woodruff2014sketching,vershynin2018high}.
-The key idea of random sketching technique {relies in the} estimation of inner products of high-dimensional vectors by inner products of their low-dimensional random projections.
-The random projector is chosen depending on the computational architecture so that it can be efficiently applied to a vector.
-In this way, one is able to efficiently embed a set (or a subspace) of high-dimensional vectors, defining the problem of interest, into a low-dimensional space and then analyze the problem in this low-dimensional space.
-In the context of GS process, this implies performing the projection step on sketches rather than high-dimensional vectors.
-Along with the randomized variant of GS process, here referred to as the randomized Gram-Schmidt process (RGS), we also provide precise conditions on the sketch to guarantee the approximate orthogonality of the output vectors in finite precision arithmetic. {They rely on the $\varepsilon$-embedding property of the random projector for the subspace spanned by the output vectors.
-This property is shown to hold with high probability, if the set of vectors to be orthogonalized is provided a priori.
+In this article we propose a probabilistic way to reduce the computational cost of GS process by using the random sketching technique~\parencite{sarlos2006improved,halko2011finding,woodruff2014sketching}.
+This approach recently became a popular tool for solving high-dimensional problems arising in such fields as theoretical computer science, signal processing, data analysis, model order reduction, and machine learning~\parencite{woodruff2014sketching,vershynin2018high}.
+The key idea of random sketching technique {relies in the} estimation of inner products of high-dimensional vectors by inner products of their low-dimensional {images through a random matrix}.
+The random {sketching matrix} is chosen depending on the computational architecture so that it can be efficiently applied to a vector.
+In this way, one is able to efficiently embed a set (or a subspace) of high-dimensional vectors, defining the problem of interest, into a low-dimensional space and then {tackle} the problem in this low-dimensional space.
+In the context of GS process, this implies {orthogonalizing the sketches} rather than high-dimensional vectors.
+Along with the randomized variant of GS process, here referred to as the randomized Gram-Schmidt process (RGS), we also provide precise conditions on the sketch to guarantee the approximate orthogonality of the output vectors in finite precision arithmetic. {They rely on the $\varepsilon$-embedding property of the random {sketching matrix} for the subspace spanned by the output vectors.
+This property is shown to hold {for standard random matrices} with high probability, if the set of vectors to be orthogonalized is provided a priori.
 Furthermore, an efficient procedure for the a posteriori certification of the $\varepsilon$-embedding property is presented.
-Besides the certification of the output, this procedure can be used for the adaptive selection of the dimension of the random projections or for improving the robustness of algorithms as depicted in~\cref{rmk:multRGS}.}
+Besides the certification of the output, this procedure can be used for the adaptive selection of the {size} of the random {sketching matrix} or for improving the robustness of algorithms as depicted in~\cref{rmk:multRGS}.}